mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 }
 ```

 Replace the url address https://www.example.com with the API url.
-If you wish to experiment with our demo API that we use in this guide for various examples, use http://demo-api.integrokit.com/api/
+In case you would like to use our Demo API, use http://demo-api.integrokit.com/api/

 ```json
 {